2019 Camp Dates

 Camp Odayin’s Day Camp is for children with heart disease that are in grades K-3, who would benefit from connecting with other young people who may share similar health, emotional, and social concerns.
 The program is Monday through Friday from 9:00 a.m. to 3:00 p.m.
 Camper eligibility is determined upon recommendation by a pediatric cardiologist and approval by the Camp Odayin Medical Director.
 The camp director and your child’s cardiologist can help you assess if your child should attend camp.
-The actual cost to Camp Odayin is $600 per child, but the only charge to a camper is $25.
+The only charge to a camper is $25.

 Camper applications are available in early March, and are due July 1st.
 Registrations are processed on a first come, first served basis.
 After your child’s registration is complete, you will receive packing lists and additional details.
 Please contact us to request to be on our mailing list.